nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 you will need to search across _all_ of your GitLab nodes.
 You can do this with some sort of log aggregation software like Loki, ELK, Splunk, or others.

-Something like Ansible or pssh (parellel ssh), that can execute commands across your servers in parallel, could be used to execute the same search command.
+Something like Ansible or PSSH (parellel SSH), that can execute commands across your servers in parallel, could be used to execute the same search command.
 Or you could craft your own solution.